Elizabeth Marie Pope: Early life and education

-Education and college teaching

 Elizabeth Pope received her B.A. from Bryn Mawr College in 1940.
 She completed graduate studies at Johns Hopkins University, where in 1944 she was awarded a Ph.D.

+Career

-That fall she accepted a teaching position at Mills College in Oakland, CA. She served as assistant professor until 1955, when she was promoted to associate professor.
+In the fall of 1944, she accepted a teaching position at Mills College in Oakland, CA. She served as assistant professor until 1955, when she was promoted to associate professor.
 In 1962 she became professor of English and was soon Head of the Department of English.
 She taught English at Mills for thirty-eight years before retiring on June 30, 1982.

 Classroom teaching

 Elaine B. Johnson, in her book Contextual Teaching and Learning, fondly describes her memories of studying Shakespeare and Milton with Dr. Pope (pages 50–51).
 Johnson recalls a teacher who was courteous, humorous, compassionate, lively, and excellent at drawing connections between her students' lives and the moral lessons of Shakespeare and Milton.
 Johnson also includes the comment that Dr. Pope was "weighed down by a heavy brace on one leg" and was white-haired, indicating that she took courses from Dr. Pope toward the end of her tenure as professor.
 For Johnson, Dr. Pope was not only an engaging lecturer, but facilitated class discussion with open-ended questions and interest in her students' comments.